apache/nuttx/configs/sama5d3x-ek/README.txt

        Using the SD card:

+       1) After booting, the HSCMI devices will appear as /dev/mmcsd0 and /dev/mmcsd1.

-       1) If you try mounting an SD card with nothing in the slot, the mount will fail:
+       2) If you try mounting an SD card with nothing in the slot, the mount will fail:

             nsh> mount -t vfat /dev/mmcsd1 /mnt/sd1